treeverse/lakeFS/docs/reference/configuration.md

 1. `/etc/lakefs/config.yaml`
 1. `$HOME/.lakefs.yaml`

-All the configuration variables can be set or overridden using environment variables.
-The variable name will have a prefix of *`LAKEFS_`*, followed by the name of the configuration, replacing every '`.`' with a '`_`'.
+All the configuration properties can be set or overridden using environment variables.
+The variable name should have a prefix of *`LAKEFS_`*, followed by the name of the configuration, replacing every '`.`' with a '`_`'.

 For example, `logging.format` becomes `LAKEFS_LOGGING_FORMAT`, `blockstore.s3.region` becomes `LAKEFS_BLOCKSTORE_S3_REGION`, etc.